 Making a Reservation

 As I mentioned above, the Goldener Hirsch is right in the middle of the Old Town section of Salzburg.
 Mozart’s house is literally right down the street.
-The street is generally closed to traffic, but taxis have a buzzer that lowers the barricade and lets them drive on the road, so we were dropped off right at the front door of the hotel, cause we’re extra like that 🙂 Actually, we’d rather not have made the big deal and walked 50 feet from the road to the front door, but we didn’t know enough German to tell our driver that.
+The street is generally closed to traffic, but taxis have a buzzer that lowers the barricade and lets them drive on the road, so we were dropped off right at the front door of the hotel, cause we’re extra like that 🙂 Actually, we’d rather not have made the big deal and would have walked 50 feet from the road to the front door, but we didn’t know enough German to tell our driver that.

 The outside of the building is rather unassuming.